abemscac/react-slice-context/README.md

 })
 ```

-In the following component, only the `price` from `pizzaContext` is relevant:
+In the following component, only the `price` from `pizzaContext` is relevant, but the change of `pizzaContext.flavor` will still cause this component to re-render:

 ```tsx
 const MyComponent = () => {